furic/Unity-Style-Guide/README.md

 #### Code Formatting

-We use **K&R** style which is already preset in Mac Visual Studio:
+We use **K&R** style, which is preset in Mac Visual Studio:

 ![](https://i1.wp.com/www.richardfu.net/wp-content/uploads/2020/10/KR-style-in-Mac-Visual-Studio.jpg?resize=1022%2C691&ssl=1)

-While there’s not K&R in Windows (Why, Microsoft?), just a little bit effort to manually set few ticks:
+In Windows, you can manually configure it to match the K&R style:

 ![](https://i2.wp.com/www.richardfu.net/wp-content/uploads/2020/10/Windows-coding-format-1.jpg?resize=1024%2C173&ssl=1)